-May was the best reading month that I have had sense I was in MIDDLE SCHOOL!
+May was the best reading month that I have had since I was in MIDDLE SCHOOL!
 Seriously I’m so proud of myself.

 - I read 7 (!!) books this month!
 Out of those books there were –